Catholic Church in the Comoros

 The Catholic Church in the Comoros is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.

-There are very few Catholics in this overwhelmingly Islamic country - around 4,300 in total representing about 0.5% of the total population.
+There are very few Catholics in this overwhelmingly Islamic country - 0.3% of the total population in 2020.

 No dioceses have been established, but the whole of the country forms the Apostolic Vicariate of the Comoros Archipelago.

+There is a Roman Catholic church in Moroni on Grande Comore island.
+Another Roman Catholic church is in Mutsamudu.
+There is also a Protestant church in Moroni.